Kariaro/auto-bumper/README.md

 # Auto-Bumper Plugin

-A version bumping plugin for auto
+A version bumping plugin for auto.

 This plugin only modifies versions inside strings like these:
 `"string"`, `'string'`, `` `string` ``

+**Important:** This plugin is dependant on `@auto-it/maven` and needs to be placed before `maven` inside the plugins list.

 ## Installation